hwanglab/Yonsei_gastric_cancer_32genes/README.md

 **Demo**<br/>
 Please find each script file in "codes" directory and run it in MATLAB or R. The datasets which are required to run each script have been included in "data" directory.

-We have included the codes which can reprode the main results of the paper.
 For each script, the expected output and run time are as follows

 script_consensus_clustering.m
 - Kaplan-meier (KM) curves for overall survival stratified by the consensus clustering described in the main text (please see Figure 2-B)